aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 = Naturalistic Programming

-Natural/istic programming is a broad term that can be applied to all those attempts (with varying degrees of sophistication) at using a more or less realistic subset of natural language to write code.

-The idea of instructing a computer in natural/istic language (or some formal language close enough to deserve that nomenclature) has been a long standing dream, and sometimes a nightmare, for many people in computer science, long before the advent of modern day Large Language Models.

-// formal specifications are written in "natlang"

-== Precision vs Expressiveness
+== Precision and Expressiveness: a tradeoff

-There is a tradeoff between naturalness and expressiveness on the one side, and ease of implementation and precision on the other.
+A general phenomenon in languages, is that there tends to be a tradeoff between naturalness and expressiveness on the one side, versus precision and ease of implementation on the other.

-Within the PENS (Precision, Expressiveness, Naturalness and Simplicity) language classification scheme @kuhn2014survey, a set of widely different Controlled Natural Languages (CNLs), all based on English, were classified by 4 metrics: Precision, Expressiveness, Naturalness and Simplicity.
+Within the PENS (Precision, Expressiveness, Naturalness and Simplicity) language classification scheme @kuhn2014survey, a diverse set of Controlled Natural Languages (CNLs), all based on English, were classified by 4 metrics: Precision, Expressiveness, Naturalness and Simplicity.

-What these metrics roughly mean, respectively, is: the level of independence from context (Precision), the amount of expressible propositions (Expressiveness), the similarity to natural language (Naturalness) and the ease of implementation as a computer program (Simplicity).
+This is roughly what these four metrics mean, respectively: the level of independence from context (Precision), the amount of expressible propositions (Expressiveness), the similarity to natural language (Naturalness) and the ease of implementation as a computer program (Simplicity).

 The study found, among the other results, that Precision and Simplicity are positively correlated, Expressiveness and Simplicity are negatively correlated, and Naturalness and Expressiveness are positively correlated.

-To (grossly) summarize the results: the (natural) languages we learn as we grow up are very natural (obviously) and very expressive: you can say almost anything in natural language, or better yet: it's hard to come up with any concrete examples of things you can't say.
-On the other hand: these natural languages tend to be imprecise (highly context dependent) and, also because of this, hard to implement on a computer.

-== Expressiveness and Succintness

-When we speak of "expressiveness" in the more general context of programming languages, we don't refer to the mere ability of a programming language to describe an algorithm; we also think that an expressive language should do so _effectively_.
-Conciseness, terseness, succintness: some people tend to believe that it is possible to equate these properties of a programming language with its effective power.

-Paul Graham (1964-), computer scientist, author and entrepreneur, argues just this in an essay from 2002 titled "Succintness is Power" @succpower.
-The succintness he has in mind, isn't defined as the size in lines or in characters of a piece of code, but rather as the number of distinct components of the Abstract Syntax Tree (AST) of the same code.

-As the author believes, a good language is a language that not only lets you tell a computer what to do once you've thought about it, but also aids you at thinking about the problem in the first place, and discovering novel solutions to it; this, however, is a property that is hard to measure precisely, because empirical tests often require predefined problems and expect a certain kind of solution, which puts a constraint on the kind of creativity that can be tested for.
-But the tests that have been performed, however incomplete, seem to point to the idea that succintness is power, according to the author.

-The author argues that most of the other desirable traits of a language can be traced back to its level of succintness: restrictiveness is just when a language lets you take a longer "detour", rather than letting you take a "shortcut", when trying to translate your thoughts to it.

-When it comes to readability, he draws the distinction between readability-per-line versus the readability of a whole program, arguing for the importance of the latter: after all, the average line of code may be more readable in language A than in language B, but if the same program requires 100 such lines to express in language A, and just 10 in language B, it may be more beneficial to sacrifice readability-per-line.
-But readability-per-line is a successful marketing strategy, because it means that a language will took easy to learn, to the eyes of its new potential users, and that feature can be successfully employed to advertize a language over its competitors; the author further exemplifies this with the analogy of advertizing for small monthly installments versus large upfront payments, as an instance of a parallel successful marketing strategy.

-While natural language certainly is not better than mathematical notation at succintly expressing mathematical equations, there are other areas of human experience that are more easily, and perhaps more effectively, captured through the mechanisms of natural language.
+In other words: we had been speaking about how imprecise natural language is, in the last chapter, but now we must acknowledge the other side of the medal: natural language has an exceptional level of expressiveness, as compared to the formal languages.
+You can say almost anything in natural language, or better yet: it is hard to think of an idea you can't express, using plain English or any other human tongue.

-== Shortcomings of traditional programming languages
+== Shortcomings of programming languages

-The push towards naturalistic programming stems in part from the shortcomings of contemporary programming languages at describing certain classes of problems concisely @knoll2006pegasus, @knoll2011naturalistic, @lopes2003beyond, @pulido2017survey.
+Does the lack of expressiveness represent a problem in traditional programming languages?
+We think a lot of the evidence points to that conclusion; beginning from the very existence of these lines of research, which stem primarily from the shortcomings of contemporary programming languages, at adequately describing certain classes of problems @knoll2006pegasus, @knoll2011naturalistic, @lopes2003beyond, @pulido2017survey.

-In these works, it is argued that the abstractions that power the current generation of programming languages, while adequate to support general purpose programming, often tend to result in verbose, repetitive and brittle code.
+In these works, it is argued that the abstractions that power the current generation of programming languages often tend to result in verbose, repetitive and brittle code.

-There is a _Semantic Gap_ between the desired behavior of a program and the code that is written to produce it, the same paper which discusses this concept @knoll2011naturalistic shows how this fact results in the "scattering of ideas" in traditional programming languages, whenever the need arises to express a concept that isn't directly supported by the language in question.
+The important issue of "_Semantic Gap_" is brought up in a paper from 2011 which proposes and discusses the possibility of designing a language with "naturalistic types" @knoll2011naturalistic.
+There is a _Semantic Gap_ between the desired behavior of a program, and the code that is written to produce it; this results in the "scattering of ideas" we sometimes see in traditional programming languages, when the need arises to express a concept that isn't directly supported by the programming language in question.

+=== An Issue of Semantic Gap

-A concrete example of this "scattering of ideas" results from the use of flags (boolean variables) that are conditionally modified in a loop and read elsewhere in the code: the logic behind their particular usage may be trivial when explained in natural language, while being entirely opaque at a first reading of the code; this means that the logic they express may have to be painstakingly pieced back together by the people that read the code, potentially many times over.
-Code comments, which consist essentially of short natural language explanations of the code's behavior, may help add clarity to such obscure pieces of code, but one must be careful to avoid their usage in excess, as they may become obsolete and are not checked by the compiler.
+A concrete example of this "scattering of ideas" is reflected in the use of _flags_ (boolean variables) that are conditionally altered in a loop, and then read elsewhere in the code; the logic behind any particular use of such flags may be trivial when explained out loud in natural language, while being entirely opaque at a first reading of the code.

+This means that the logic that these flags express, may have to be painstakingly pieced back together by the people that read the code, potentially many times over.
+Code comments, which consist essentially of short natural language explanations of the code's behavior, may help add clarity to such obscure pieces of code; but one must be careful to avoid the usage of comments in excess, as they (the comments) may become obsolete, moreover they are not checked by the compiler.

-The emergence of Aspect Oriented Programming (AOP) is brought up an earlier paper @lopes2003beyond, to make a similar argument regarding the limits of traditional programming languages.
+=== Aspect Oriented Programming (AOP)

+The paper "Beyond AOP: toward naturalistic programming" @lopes2003beyond (from 2003) argues that language designers should start taking inspiration from natural language, just as they took inspiration from mathematics (Functional Programming), and what they call: "ad-hoc metaphors such as Objects" (OOP) in the past.
+The paper talks about the emergence of Aspect Oriented Programming (AOP), as a positive example of a step in the right direction.

-AOP is a programming paradigm that aims at increasing the modularity of code by addresses the problem of cross-cutting concerns, and does so by advocating their separation from the core business-logic.
+AOP is a programming paradigm that aims at increasing the modularity of code by addressing the problem of cross-cutting concerns, and does so by advocating their separation from the core business-logic.
 A cross-cutting concern, in software development, is an aspect of a program that affects various modules at the same time, without the possibility (in non-AOP languages) of being encapsulated in any single one of them.

-A most obvious example is logging all of the calls to functions with such and such characteristics and only those.
+A most obvious cross-cutting concern is logging.
+For instance: the problem of logging all of the calls to functions with such and such characteristics, and only those.
 In a traditional OOP language, one would have to insert a call to a the logger at the beginning or at the end of every function that one wished to track.

-In an AOP language this is a concern that can be handled by an Aspect: a separate section of the program that neatly encapsulates that cross-cutting concern, similar to how we could write a "chapter about logging" if we were trying to describe the behavior of the same application using nothing but the referenatial capabilities afforded by natural language in a traditional book.
+In a language that supports AOP, this concern can be handled by an Aspect: a separate section of the program that neatly encapsulates that cross-cutting concern (logging all such-and-such functions); similar to how we could write a "chapter about logging" if we were describing the behavior of the same application using the referenatial capabilities afforded to us by the natural language in a printed book; the way people have always been describing (even very complex) ideas and processes for centuries.

-The need for better abstractions is also reflected in the general criticism of software design patterns as what could be described as a poor languages's solution to the lack of more powerful abstractions @revengenerds, and in the practice of Literate Programming @knuth1984literate.
+== Natural Style <the80s>

+But then, how do people normally describe problems and their solutions, in natural language?
+It is telling that the manner, style, and train of thought in describing an algorithmic procedure employed by a regular person, or even by a programmer when elaborating an idea in the abstract, can be very different from the style employed by the same programmer when translating his/her ideas into executable code @knoll2006pegasus, @miller1981natural.

+An early and oft-cited study in this respect is the one conducted by L. A. Miller in 1981 @miller1981natural.
+A group of college students who were not familiar with computers were asked to provide solutions to six file manipulation problems, and their proposed solutions (all written in natural language) were evaluated for metrics such as: preference of expression, presence of contextual referencing, etc...

+=== Implicit References

+It was found that the students were quite often prone to using contextual references such as pronouns and context-dependent phrases like: "the previous" and "the next"; this is a linguistic phenomenon broadly known as Deixis.
+Explicit variable assignments were _not_ used.

+=== Universal Quantification

+The students preferred to treat data structures in a cumulative way, using universal quantifiers, rather than loops, to express operations that had to be carried out on multiple instances of a data structure.
+They avoided using any of the traditional structured programming constructs (if-then-else, while, for...), let alone unstructured programming constructs (goto statements).

+=== Blunt (but Revisable) General Statements

+One of those historic (2006-2009) "Get a Mac" commercials by Apple comes to mind, when talking about this aspect of natural language.
+The espisode in question begins with the character interpreting "PC" making a very blunt statement about how easy it is to use a PC, and then some small, hard to read text suddenly appears down at the bottom of the screen.
+We are told that this is just some "legal copy" (a kind of legal disclaimer), because apparently the claim about "how easy it is to use PC" requires a "little more explanation".
+PC goes on to make more and more of such "bold" claims, and the legal copy promptly grows, until it floods the entirety of the screen.

+In any case, when describing an algorithm, the students from the experiment by Miller tended to begin by the most general and crucial step of the procedure, to only then deal with those special cases which required a different sort of treatment.
+This strategy of dealing with complexity: the further refinement, or "annotation" of a blunt initial general statement, seems to be a pervasive idea; and we will encounter it again later.

+It is often not how we do things in traditional programming language code, where the crucial step of a function may be delayed until after all of the guard clauses and early returns that check for the edge cases are visited; or, worse: be buried deep within a hierarchy of nested if-statements.

+Perhaps the success of the exception handling model (which itself is not perfect, by any means) is owed in part to the philosophy of tackling the most important step first, and handling the edge cases as exceptions later.

+=== Implied Knowledge

+The subjects of the experiment also expected the computer to possess some pragmatic knowledge of the world and of their intentions, expecting it to fill in the semantic gaps whenever needed.
+As Dijkstra would've put it: "They blamed the mechanical slave for its strict obedience with which it carried out its given instructions, even if a moment's thought would have revealed that those instructions contained an obvious mistake" @foolishnessnatprogramming.

+=== Size of Vocabulary

+Another finding was that the subjects tended to use a relatively restricted vocabulary, though they still liked to use synonyms from time to time.

 == Literate Programming <literate>